SnowyMouse/invader/README.md

 Compile scripts.

 Options:
-  -d --data <dir>              Use the specified data directory.
+  -c --clear                   Clear all script data from the scenario tag -d --data <dir>              Use the specified data directory.
+  -e --explicit <script>       Explicitly only compile the given script.
+                               Automatically use global scripts.
+  -E --exclude-global-scripts  Do not use global scripts.
   -g --game-engine <engine>    Specify the game engine.
 Valid engines are:
                                gbx-custom, gbx-demo, gbx-retail, mcc-cea,
                                native, xbox-demo, xbox-ntsc, xbox-ntsc-jp,